CognizantDS/AgenticSupply/README.md

 -> Opens the plot in a new webbrowser tab, returns text interpretation (LONG !)

 #### 2. Causal Model
-evaluate the graphical causal model
+evaluate the graphical causal model (LONG !)  <PB: does not return interpretation to the chat>
 -> Returns text interpretation

-generate data from the graphical causal model (for X samples) -> Uses OS to save and open the dataframe
+generate data from the graphical causal model (for X samples)
+-> Uses OS to save and open the dataframe

 #### 3. Causal Tasks